 The Company uses its best judgment based on current facts and circumstances related to its business when making these estimates.
 However, if actual results are not consistent with the Company's estimates and assumptions used in calculating future cash flows and asset fair values, the Company may be exposed to losses that could be material.
-The Company completed its annual impairment test and fair value analysis of goodwill and other indefinite-lived intangible assets as of December 31, 2016, and the estimated fair values of the Company's reporting units in the United States, United Kingdom, Canada and Korea, as well as the estimated fair values of certain trade names and trademarks, significantly exceeded their carrying values.
-As a result, no impairment was recorded as of December 31, 2016.
+The Company completed its annual impairment test and fair value analysis of goodwill and other indefinite-lived intangible assets as of December 31, 2017, and the estimated fair values of the Company's reporting units, as well as the estimated fair values of certain trade names and trademarks, significantly exceeded their carrying values.
+As a result, no impairment was recorded as of December 31, 2017.